 We will pay for the entire cost of soliciting proxies.
-In addition to these mailed proxy materials, our directors and employees may also solicit proxies in person, by telephone, or by other means of communication.
+In addition to these proxy materials, our directors and employees may also solicit proxies in person, by telephone, or by other means of communication.
 Directors and employees will not be paid any additional compensation for soliciting proxies.
 We will also reimburse brokerage firms, banks and other agents for the cost of forwarding proxy materials to beneficial owners.

-What does it mean if I receive more than one proxy card?
+What does it mean if I receive more than one Notice?

-If you receive more than one proxy card, your shares are registered in more than one name or are registered in different accounts.
-Please complete, sign and return each proxy card to ensure that all of your shares are voted.
+If you receive more than one Notice, your shares are registered in more than one name or are registered in different accounts.
+Please follow the voting instructions with respect to each Notice to ensure that all of your shares are voted.
+Similarly, if you are a stockholder of record and you receive more than one set of proxy materials, your shares are registered in more than one name.
+If you intend to vote by proxy using the proxy cards you receive, please complete, sign and return each proxy card to ensure that all of your shares are voted.